 Save a Bundle By Car Shopping at Year’s End

 Getting the very best deal may take some flexibility on your part too.
-The very best prices will be on the outgoing model year vehicles although there may not be a lot of choice.
-Don’t think you have to settle for outdated styling and features though: dealerships are eager to move the new cars too.
+The very best prices will be on the outgoing model-year vehicles, although there may not be a lot of choices.
+Don’t think you have to settle for outdated styling and features, though: dealerships are eager to move the new cars too.

-Be a Smart End of the Year Car Shopper
+Be a Smart End-of-the-Year Car Shopper

 The number one tip for saving the most money when shopping for a new or used car is to always, “DO YOUR CAR BUYING HOMEWORK FIRST!”
 For more hints and tips on navigating the new and used car buying process, spend a little time upfront before beginning your car shopping journey by browsing through my 100% free online car buying guide – AutoCheatSheet.com.

 I recommend using an online referral service such as Ryde Shopper, Motor Trend, or Cars Direct before visiting a car dealership.
 Their free online price quotes will automatically include any discounts or cash-back incentives currently available in the marketplace.

 Leading up to the last day of the year, learn how to use free online new car price quotes to get an even better price by having dealerships compete online.